GeekTrainer/learn-django/Module4/Module4_Unit5.md

 ![Home Page](../Module4/Module4_Images/Module4_AppHomePage.PNG)

-Then clink the link in the left side navigation named **Shelter Spotlight** to see the dog that is highlighted.
+Clink the link in the left side navigation named **Shelter Spotlight** to see the dog that is highlighted.

 ![Shelter Spotlight Page](../Module4/Module4_Images/Module4_AppShelterSpotlightPage.PNG)